esrahboulton/battlesnake-node/README.md

 ### Changed
 - moved find food into foodHelper
 - moved pick move into moveHelper
+- cleaned up index.js

 ### Added
 - getID and getIndex in jsonHelper
+- pick function in pathHelper to select a random move in the path

 ### Removed
 - removed onevoneMeHelper.js